Developing apps with AI features

 event

-The user then will type a message or click on a prompt which will trigger a message.im
+The user then will type a message or click on a prompt which triggers a message.im

 event.
-The event will be the same whether the user clicked the suggested prompt or typed it manually.
-Users will be able to message your app via the container or through your app's Chat tab.
+The event is the same whether the user clicked the suggested prompt or typed it manually.
+Users can message your app via the container or through your app's Chat tab.

 Your app can respond to the user directly or it can pass back the thread_ts